Oil States Energy Services, LLC v. Greene's Energy Group, LLC

 Oil States Energy Services, LLC v.
-Greene's Energy Group, LLC, 584 U.S. ___ (2018), was a United States Supreme Court case in which the Court held that the inter partes review process granted by Congress to the United States Patent and Trademark Office for challenging the validity of patents, rather than a jury trial, is constitutional and did not violate either Article III of the Constitution nor the Seventh Amendment.
+Greene's Energy Group, LLC, 584 U.S. 325 (2018), was a United States Supreme Court case in which the Court held that the inter partes review process granted by Congress to the United States Patent and Trademark Office for challenging the validity of patents, rather than a jury trial, is constitutional and did not violate either Article III of the Constitution nor the Seventh Amendment.

 Background

-The United States Congress passed the Leahy-Smith America Invents Act in 2012.
+The United States Congress passed the Leahy–Smith America Invents Act in 2012.
 Among its provisions, the Act gave the United States Patent and Trademark Office (USPTO) the ability to handle challenges to patent validity following their granting through an improved inter partes review process.
-Prior to the Act's passage, a party could request USPTO to initiation a full re-examination of a patent, which was a lengthy and costly process for the office.
+Prior to the Act's passage, a party could request USPTO to initiate a full re-examination of a patent, which was a lengthy and costly process for the office.
 Alternatively, the party could challenge the patent through a jury trial within the Circuit Court system.
 With the new inter partes review process, a party can seek to invalidate specific claims of a patent based on published prior art by filing a petition with the USPTO.
 The owner of the patent may then file a response to the petition.
 The Patent Trial and Appeal Board (PTAB) then reviews the materials, and if it deems there is a reasonable challenge, it will hold a trial hearing with the parties, and issue a ruling on the validity of the claims in question.
 This process was designed to reduce the time and costs of dealing with inter partes challenges to patents.

 Since its implementation, the inter partes review process has come under some criticism.
 Large tech firms support the process as it enables them to fend off patent infringement challenges from patent trolls without extensive costs.
 In contrast, biomedical and pharmaceutical firms are critical of the process since it is a non-judicial review by which rival companies can challenge and invalidate their patents, which often are the product of extensive time and costs for research and development.
 The inter partes review process has led the PTAB being called the "patent death squad", a term coined by Randall Rader, a former Chief Judge on the Federal Appeals Court.